Mikejo5000/vsts-docs-pr/docs/report/analytics/account-scoped-queries.md

 ```

-When using a collection-scoped query with an ```$expand``` you must provide an additional filter.
+When using a account-scoped query with an ```$expand``` you must provide an additional filter.

-For example, the following collection-scoped query, which uses an ```$expand``` to retrieve the children of all work items:
+For example, the following account-scoped query, which uses an ```$expand``` to retrieve the children of all work items:

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$expand=Children&$filter=Project/ProjectName eq 'ProjectA'
 ```

- Requires an additional filter to verify the children are limited to the specified project:
+requires an additional filter to verify the children are limited to the specified project:

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$expand=Children($filter=Project/ProjectName eq 'ProjectA')&$filter=Project/ProjectName eq 'ProjectA'